isc-projects/bind9/doc/arm/reference.rst

    any benefit in setting a value other than the default.

 ``transfers-in``
-   The maximum number of inbound zone transfers that can be running concurrently.
+   This is the maximum number of inbound zone transfers that can be running concurrently.
 The default value is ``10``.
 Increasing ``transfers-in`` may speed up the convergence of secondary zones, but it also may increase the load on the local system.

 ``transfers-out``
-   The maximum number of outbound zone transfers that can be running concurrently.
-Zone transfer requests in excess of the limit will be refused.
+   This is the maximum number of outbound zone transfers that can be running concurrently.
+Zone transfer requests in excess of the limit are refused.
 The default value is ``10``.

 ``transfers-per-ns``
-   The maximum number of inbound zone transfers that can be concurrently transferring from a given remote name server.
+   This is the maximum number of inbound zone transfers that can be concurrently transferring from a given remote name server.
 The default value is ``2``.
 Increasing ``transfers-per-ns`` may speed up the convergence of secondary zones, but it also may increase the load on the remote name